default-header

 GGIR training

 GGIR comes with extensive free documentation.
 Nonetheless, it can be valuable to have someone else guide you through all the essential of GGIR.
-Therefore, we are offering paid GGIR training options.
+Therefore, I offer paid GGIR training options.

 Check out GGIR training options